-The territory of Gilgit-Baltistan until seventies had been comprised of clusters of autonomous princely states including Hunza and Nager.
-The two sovereign states had never remained under suzerainty of Jammu and Kashmir.
+The territory of Gilgit-Baltistan until the seventies had been comprised of clusters of autonomous princely states including Hunza and Nager.
+The two sovereign states had never remained under the suzerainty of Jammu and Kashmir.
 After the Partition of the Indian Sub-Continent, Hunza and Nager were the first states to announce their decision of accession to the federation of Pakistan unconditionally.

-For instance the recent historic sit-in at Aliabad Hunza for the release of 14 political prisoners including a Leftist leader Baba Jan, who are languishing in jail for nine years was not taken seriously by the Pakistan government.
-For the last nine years the families of 14 political prisoners and their supporters are longing for justice.
+For instance, the recent historic sit-in at Aliabad Hunza for the release of 14 political prisoners including a Leftist leader Baba Jan, who are languishing in jail for nine years was not taken seriously by the Pakistan government.
+For the last nine years, the families of 14 political prisoners and their supporters are longing for justice.

 The Pakistan government must acknowledge the important role played by the people of Hunza and Nager as they fought in the frontline against Dogra forces.